diegomarquez/game-builder/examples/game_object_nesting/README.md

 gjs.addToLayer('Middle', 'Container_1');
 ```

-This does the same that the previous example, but instead of calling all the methods involved manually, the short-hand method **addToLayer** of the **gjs global object** is used.
+This does the same that the previous example, but instead of calling all the methods involved manually, the short-hand method **addToLayer** of the **gjs global** is used.